2016 Doug Wisor Memorial Scholarship APPLICATIONS close Friday, 30 October, 2015

 in New Zealand following a tragic kite surfing accident.
 During his time with Craggy Range, Doug made some of the finest wines New Zealand has seen.

 The Scholarship, administered by the American Australian Association, supports a young American winemaker to travel to New Zealand to intern at Craggy Range Winery for a vintage.
-The Doug Wisor Memorial Fund will provide return airfares from the US, whilst Craggy Range will provide accommodation and a modest salary for the duration of the vintage, which runs from approximately March until May 2013.
+The Doug Wisor Memorial Fund will provide return airfares from the US, whilst Craggy Range will provide a modest salary and housing and local transportation options for the duration of the harvest, which runs from approximately March until May 2015.
 The recipient will also be given the opportunity to tour New Zealand's diverse wine regions at the completion of their internship.

 - Applicant should demonstrate intellect, vision, innovation and practical experience in winemaking.